taleb-hub/US_BabyNames_Dataset/README.md

 # US Babay Names Dataset

-Here is some useful functions implemented on a sub-dataset from US baby names dataset.
+Here is some useful functions from pandas implemented on a sub-dataset from US baby names dataset.

 ## Dataset
 The used dataset is publicly available at: https://www.kaggle.com/datasets/kaggle/us-baby-names